angelahgaolatlhe/angelahgaolatlhe/README.md

     fun_fact    = "I solve Sudoku for fun "

     def say_hi(self):
         print("Thanks for stopping by!
-Let's build something amazing together 🚀")
+Let's build something amazing together")
 ```

 ## What I'm Passionate About